Khouuuuba/PrimisProtocoldepostit/README.md

 Description:
-This function enables the contract owner to set the base yield rate for Ender bonds.
+This function enables the contract owner to set the base yield rate for Primis bonds.

 Parameters:
 - _newBaseRate (uint256): The new bond yield base rate to be set.